telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 in all traces, so re-logging alarms could be a means to get extra information when debugging problems.
 In the example above, it could correspond to a client that after fixing the problem with the JSON payload now has a new problem with the URL of the Orion API operation.

+Note that even when `-relogAlarms` is not used, repeat alarm errors may appear in some DEBUG tracelevel (but never in WARN or ERROR levels).

 [Top](#top)